harlansr/harlanbot/README.md

 bot.train()
 ```

 This will train the AI according to the data in `intents.json`.
-Alternatively, you can train the model everytime code running when you modify the code:
+Alternatively, you can train the model everytime code running by modify the code like this:

 ```python
 from harlanbot import ChatBot